New front in Line 3 legal fight: Wild rice is plaintiff in lawsuit against DNR

-Opponents of the new Line 3 oil pipeline across northern Minnesota have argued for years that its construction endangers dwindling stands of wild rice, a plant sacred to many Indigenous people as a gift from God.
+Opponents of the new Line 3 oil pipeline being built across northern Minnesota have argued for years that it endangers dwindling stands of wild rice, a plant sacred to many Indigenous people as a gift from God.

-The water-dwelling plant is the lead plaintiff in a novel lawsuit against the Minnesota Department of Natural Resources (DNR) as the White Earth Band of Ojibwe asserts its sovereignty during a summer of intense anti-Line 3 demonstrations.
+The water-dwelling plant is the lead plaintiff in a novel lawsuit by the White Earth Band of Ojibwe against the Minnesota Department of Natural Resources (DNR).
+The legal action comes during a summer of intense protest and demonstration as the pipeline nears completion.

-The complaint, filed Wednesday in White Earth Nation Tribal Court, advances a paradigm-shifting legal theory that nature itself has rights to exist and flourish, and is not just human property.
+The complaint, filed Wednesday in White Earth Nation Tribal Court, advances a paradigm-shifting legal theory that nature itself has rights to exist and flourish, and is not simply human property.

 Some might call the argument extreme, others might call it ancient.

-It's the first "rights of nature" case brought in a tribal court in the U.S., according to Frank Bibeau, a lawyer for the White Earth tribe.
-In April, what's regarded as the first such case in any court in the U.S. was filed in Florida.
+It's the first "rights of nature" case brought in a tribal court in the U.S., according to Frank Bibeau, a lawyer for the White Earth tribe, and the second such case to be filed in any court in the U.S. In April, what is considered the first case of its kind was filed in Florida.

 Plaintiffs include manoomin (which means "good berry" in Ojibwe), several White Earth tribal members and Indian and non-Indian Water Protectors who have demonstrated along the 340-mile Line 3 construction route in Minnesota.